-- 26.36 The DSL or a deputy will decide the academy's initial response, taking into consideration:

-- The victim's wishes.

-- The nature of the incident.

-- The ages and developmental stages of the children involved. - Any power imbalance between the children. - Whether the incident is a one-off or part of a pattern. - Any ongoing risks. - Any related issues and the wider context, such as whether there are wider environmental factors in a child's life that threaten their safety and/or welfare.

-The best interests of the child. - That sexual violence and sexual harassment are always unacceptable and will not be tolerated. - 26.37 Immediate consideration will be given as to how to support the victim, alleged perpetrator and any other children involved. - 26.38 For reports of rape and assault by penetration, whilst the academy establishes the facts, the alleged perpetrator will be removed from any classes shared with the victim.
+- 26.36 The DSL or a deputy will decide the academy's initial response, taking into consideration: - The victim's wishes. - The nature of the incident. - The ages and developmental stages of the children involved. - Any power imbalance between the children. - Whether the incident is a one-off or part of a pattern. - Any ongoing risks. - Any related issues and the wider context, such as whether there are wider environmental factors in a child's life that threaten their safety and/or welfare. - Any related issues with regard to intra-familial harm and necessary support for siblings. - That sexual violence and sexual harassment are always unacceptable and will not be tolerated. - 26.37 Immediate consideration will be given as to how to support the victim, alleged perpetrator and any other children involved. - 26.38 For reports of rape and assault by penetration, whilst the academy establishes the facts, the alleged perpetrator will be removed from any classes shared with the victim.
 The academy will consider how to keep the victim and alleged perpetrator apart on Trust premises, and on transport where applicable.
 These actions will not be seen as a judgement of guilt on the alleged perpetrator. - 26.39 For reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator and the suitability of shared classes, premises and transport will be considered immediately. - 26.40 In all cases, the initial report will be carefully evaluated and the wishes of the victim, nature of the allegations and requirement to protect all children will be taken into consideration.